vega/vega-tooltip/docs/creating_your_tooltip.md

 For [Vega-Lite](https://vega.github.io/vega-lite/):

 You can create your visualization using [`vega.embed`](https://github.com/vega/vega/wiki/Embed-Vega-Web-Components).
-Note that the following JavaScript code refers to the visualization placeholder by id selector (`#vis-scatter`).
+The following JavaScript code refers to the visualization placeholder by id selector (`#vis-scatter`).

 ```js
 var opt = {